About The DEV Dog Pack

-Anyways, I am originally from the great state of Michigan but in 2014 finally had enough of the cold and snowy (read: horrible) winters and ventured off to warmer pastures.
-It took me several years to find Corey, which is unfortunate on many levels, one of which being that at the time, I had the biggest problem-child dog of them all.
-Riley.
+Anyways, I am originally from the Michigan but in 2014 finally had enough of the cold and snowy winters and ventured off to warmer pastures.
+It took me several years to find Corey, which is unfortunate on many levels, one of which being that at the time, I had the biggest problem-child dog of them all, Riley.
 Now Riley was my heart dog.
-I love him most still to this day, even though it has been well over a year since he made his way over the rainbow bridge, but man was he a butthead.
+I love him most still to this day, even though he made his way over the rainbow bridge in 2019, but man was he a butthead.
 I mean really.
 I took him in when he was 5 years old and I was 19 with "SUCKER" written on my forehead.
 I just couldn't resist those ear tufts.
 He marked on everything, including my dad's TV and my parent's chandelier (I'll have to do a YouTube vid on that story at some point, it's a good one), he pulled on the leash like a freight train, reacted at anything that moved, had a general distrust of strangers, I couldn't get him to eat regularly to save my life so he was always skinny skinny, and he would chew up my moldings, carpets, anything near the door when I would leave.

 But enough about me, let’s talk about our dogs!
 You’ll see our three in our YouTube videos and social media posts from time to time.
-Our oldest two are Bella and Loba.
-Supposedly they are from the same litter but they look so different so we don’t know for sure.
+Our oldest is Bella.
+We lost her sister, Loba, early in 2021 to cancer.
+That was a devastating blow to our little family and we miss her dearly.
+Supposedly the girls were from the same litter but they look so different so we don’t know for sure.
 Corey adopted them from Maricopa County Animal Care & Control when they were only a couple months old.
 Even though Corey saved them, Bella is my dog.
 She immediately gravitated towards me and is basically my spirit animal.
 She loves snuggling on the couch, all the snacks and just wants to sunbathe and chill.

-Loba is our hall monitor.
-If the other dogs are getting too rowdy in the backyard, she’s the first to step in.
-We have to be a little on top of her because she is convinced that she is the boss so we have to constantly remind her that she does not have to fill that role.
-Other than that, she is a total love and just wants to pal around with us at all times.
+Loba was our hall monitor.
+If the other dogs were getting too rowdy in the backyard, she’s the first to step in.
+We had to be a little on top of her because she was convinced that she was the boss so we had to constantly remind her that she did not have to fill that role.
+Other than that, she was a total love and just wanted to pal around with us at all times.

-Last, but certainly not least, is our youngest, Ogun.
+Our youngest is Ogun.
 Ogun is Bella’s foil character in every way.
 He has more go than the Energizer Bunny and is constantly looking for ways to get into trouble.
 He’s the type of dog who we could put on our treadmill for 2 hours and he would still be ready to run a marathon right away.
 30 minutes on the treadmill would put Bella up for a week.
 Even though I continuously compare him to a gremlin, we do just love him to pieces.
 I just can’t wait for the day we can finally buy a larger piece of property and he can run around to his heart’s content.
 Plus we plan to get goats so he can herd them.
 That’ll be fun. :)